chengjun/zh/_pages/cv.md

 1. Zhou, Zhenfeng and Wang, Cheng-Jun, The Unintended Consequences of Emancipation: The Abolition of Slavery and the Rise of Racist Narratives in Southern U.S. Newspapers (1800-1920) (March 30, 2025).
 Available at SSRN: https://ssrn.com/abstract=5244337 or http://dx.doi.org/10.2139/ssrn.5244337
 2. Xiao, Xiao and Wang, Cheng-Jun, The Power of Media in Authoritarian Regimes: The Impact of International News on Political Elites in China (1957-1972) (March 17, 2025).
 Available at SSRN: https://ssrn.com/abstract=5181247 or http://dx.doi.org/10.2139/ssrn.5181247
 3. Yan, Lihan and Cui, Haochuan and Wang, Cheng-Jun, Are Patent Examiners Killing Disruptive Innovation?
 Analyzing the Effect of Scientific Gatekeeping with USPTO Patent Data (2004-2018).
 Available at SSRN: http://dx.doi.org/10.2139/ssrn.4877993
-5. Shengchun Huang, Zhuo Chen *, Cheng-Jun Wang * (2022) Weaving Behavioral Cocoons in Modern Life: Understanding Social Acceleration with Word Embeddings.
+5. Zhuo Chen, Shengchun Huang, Cheng-Jun Wang * (2025) Weaving Behavioral Cocoons in Modern Life: Understanding Social Acceleration with Word Embeddings.
 In submission.
+Data & Code: [https://osf.io/7rgwj/](https://osf.io/7rgwj/)
 6. Yunjie Fei and Cheng-Jun Wang * (2023) Narrative Economics of the Subprime Mortgage Crisis in the United States from 2007 to 2009.
 In Writing.
 7. Cheng-Jun Wang * (2017).
 Leveraging the Flow of Collective Attention for Computational Communication Research.
 Work in progress.